dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 tax implications to be concerned with.

 The crux of the problem for employees is this thing called Alternative Minimum Tax (AMT).
-Most people have never heard of AMT because most of us don't make enough money or have enough investments to trigger AMT.
+Most people have never heard of AMT because we don't make enough money or have large investments to trigger AMT.
 If you exercise your shares and aren't careful, you could find yourself triggering AMT.
 Here's how.

 At the time your options are granted the market value and the strike price are